kwiden/LetsLearnProgramming/whodis.md

 Besides the engineering stuff, I have a [very cute dog](https://www.instagram.com/gatsbypaws/) who accompanies me on backpacking and camping trips.
 I also enjoy creative pursuits such as painting and playing various musical instruments.

-### Why Lets Learn Programming?

-After a season with 1296, I was unhappy with our training system for new programmers and started creating the Lets Learn Programming (LLP) series.
-Having been a TA for Iowa State's "Intro to C" courses for nearly 4 years, I have a good grasp on how to teach newbies how to program.
-I used my experience as a TA and the structure of the hands-on labs to develop LLP.

-Currently LLP is written with 1296's 2017 robot in mind.
-As LLP grows and evolves, it will become a broader tool for instruction that can be used by others not affiliated with 1296.

 ### I have a suggestion for an improvement/correction